2025 Cotton Bowl Classic (January)

 The 2025 Cotton Bowl Classic was a college football bowl game played on January 10, 2025, at AT&T Stadium in Arlington, Texas.
 The 89th annual Cotton Bowl Classic featured the Texas Longhorns of the Southeastern Conference (SEC) and the Ohio State Buckeyes of the Big Ten Conference, who both advanced from a College Football Playoff quarterfinal game.
 The game began at approximately 6:30 p.m.
 CST and aired on ESPN.
 The Cotton Bowl Classic was one of the 2024–25 bowl games concluding the 2024 FBS football season.
 Sponsored by the Goodyear Tire and Rubber Company, the game was officially known as the College Football Playoff Semifinal at the 89th Goodyear Cotton Bowl Classic.

-The game is notable for an 83-yard fumble recovery by defensive end Jack Sawyer that sealed the game for Ohio State, a play that has been nicknamed Scoop and Sawyer and 83 Yards Through the Heart of Texas.
-This nickname drew inspiration from the 2015 Sugar Bowl play, where Ohio State running back Ezekiel Elliott ran for an 85 yard touchdown against the Alabama Crimson Tide.

 Background

 The 2025 Cotton Bowl was a semifinal game of the College Football Playoff (CFP).
 The game featured the winner of the Rose Bowl, Ohio State, and the winner of the Peach Bowl, Texas.
 The winner of this game advanced to the 2025 College Football Playoff National Championship game to face Notre Dame, the winner of the Orange Bowl.

 At the time of 2024–25 bowl season, Ohio State and Texas were scheduled to play a home-and-home series in 2025 and 2026.